Jaehan-MSU/cmse202-netflix-popularity-analysis/FinalProjectReport.md

 ## Introduction and Research Question

-Netflix is a dominant global entertainment platform, making content popularity a key interest for creators and strategists.
-However, popularity is complex and multifaceted.
-In this project, we answer the following research question: **Can Netflix content features such as release year, rating, duration, genre, country, content type, and cast/director characteristics help explain or predict popularity?** We used four metrics (IMDb score, IMDb votes, TMDB popularity, and TMDB score) to capture both critical reception and audience engagement.
+Netflix popularity reflects both audience engagement and critical reception, making it complex to explain.
+In this project, we answer the following question: **Can Netflix content features such as release year, rating, duration, genre, country, content type, and cast/director characteristics help explain or predict popularity?** We used IMDb score, IMDb votes, TMDB popularity, and TMDB score as popularity-related metrics.

 ## Methods and Computational Techniques